A recognised bank used on average 7,000 tons of paper annually. They decided to buy recycled paper instead of virgin fibre paper. This resulted in:

 The Online Course on Corporate Eco-Efficiency in Financial Institutions (CEFI) seeks to train representatives of the financial sector on how to make efficient use of the resources involved in the daily internal operations of financial institutions (FIs) and thus reduce their environmental footprint.

-Course Contents: Each course guides participants through five key areas in which FIs have a direct impact on the environment:
+Each course guides participants through five key areas in which financial institutions have a direct impact on the environment:

 - Supply Chains